rahulgopinath/rahulgopinath.github.io/_posts/2013-05-03-clone-detection-tools.markdown

 Hybrid approaches:
 ----------------
-- AST nodes are serialized in preorder traversal, suffix trees created.
+- AST nodes are serialized in pre-order traversal, suffix trees created.
-  Compares tokens of AST nodes using a suffix tree baesd algorithm
+  Compares tokens of AST nodes using a suffix tree based algorithm
 - Transformed AST sequence matching
-  Charecteristic vectors are computed to approximate structural info within ASTs in euclidian space.
+  Characteristic vectors are computed to approximate structural info within ASTs in Euclidean space.
 A locality sensitive hashing is then used for clustering